Whether you are already working on your project management or new to this for your small business, there is a lot to unpack here.

 It is natural to strive for perfectionism in your projects when you are managing the project or task.

-It is better to just forget about perfectionism and focus more on simply meeting the required goals for the project.
+It is better to forget about perfectionism and focus more on simply meeting the required goals for the project.

-If you get your project completed with all fulfilled tasks and meeting the expectation of your stakeholders, it should be considered as a success.
+If you get your project completed with all fulfilled tasks and meet the expectation of your stakeholders, it should be considered a success.

-Getting into every tiny detail of your project and obsessed with the notion of perfection will not just kill productivity but also hamper the spirit of the work.
+Getting into every tiny detail of your project and being obsessed with the notion of perfection will not just kill productivity but also hamper the spirit of the work.

 Communication Is Indeed The Key

 It is evidently important to run the project smoothly.
-You also need to maintain communication with stakeholders, clients and team members or project managers.
+You also need to maintain communication with stakeholders, clients, and team members or project managers.

 Tracking the Projects And Team Status